15 minute Story planner

 3. Tell the story with props - 4 mins

-- Pictures of castles perhaps from a library book or the internet (beware of copyright restrictions)
+Pictures of castles perhaps from a library book or the internet (beware of copyright regulations)

 Click on the images at the beginning of this post for more resources from the web